mfn/php-laravel-view-obj/README.md

 # Documentation

-Turns an objects class hierarchy into a path for a view template, i.e. if you want to "view" an object of type `App\Article`, the provided helper `view_obj()` will try to render the view `_view_obj.App.Article.default` which usually maps to your path `<PROJECT_ROOT>/resources/views/_view_obj/App/Article/default.php` (or `default.blade.php`).
+This package leverages an objects class hierarchy to turn it into a path for a view template, i.e. if you want to "view" an object of type `App\Article`, the provided helper `view_obj()` will try to render the view `_view_obj.App.Article.default` which usually maps to your path `<PROJECT_ROOT>/resources/views/_view_obj/App/Article/default.php` (or `default.blade.php`).
 The object itself will be passed to that view as `$obj`.

 Conceptually you can think of it as a partial, where the name of the view is derived from the objects class hierarchy.
+Views itself can be hierarchically organized by virtue of the filesystem, so can classes.
+This package re-uses that information for views.

+The idea is that an object has different representations, depending on the context.
+By default the context is "default" (...), but if you want to render `$article` as part of a list, you create an appropriate list template and call the helper with `@view_obj($article, 'list')`.
+So, ideally, all variants how `App/Article` is going to be represented in the system are in this one directory, `_view_obj/App/Article/`.

 The signature of the helper is: